-Compared to other nearby lakes, Beaver Lake/Alma Pond usually has higher phosphorus readings, pH, and similar chlorophyll a levels, and lower water clarity, conductivity, calcium levels, and chloride levels.
+Compared to other nearby lakes, Russ Gray Pond usually has similar chlorophyll a levels, phosphorus readings, pH, lower water clarity, and conductivity.

 Have these conditions changed over time?

 This lake has not been previously sampled through the LCI or CSLAP, so changes in conditions over time cannot be evaluated.